 Write down your feelings

-Nothing is more therapeutic than writing down your feelings.
-Count your blessings – write out a daily gratitude list.
-Try writing a letter to yourself entitled “How I stayed sober at Christmas” You will be surprised how this can generate ideas, enhance confidence and ultimately lead to a really happy and safe Christmas!
+You may also want to try writing a letter to yourself titled: ‘How I stayed sober at Christmas’, which you can use to envisage how your ideal Christmas in recovery will play out in advance.
+You will be surprised how this can generate ideas, enhance confidence and ultimately lead to a genuinely happy and safe festive season.